chriMay/Image_Harvester/readme.md

 - Trigger
   There are free lines on the camera which can be used to send a trigger signal.
 For example to trigger an external light source. (see _config.ini_)

+- image_format
+  for valid formats have a look in the [pillow documentation](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html?highlight=formats)

+- snippet_position_x/y
+  As (x, y) in Pixels starting from left upper corner of the original image

+- snippet_size_x/y
+  Size of the snippet in vertical (x-direction) and horizontal (y-direction) direction

 # Important Information